-On completion of this unit the student should be able to analyse features of texts and develop and justify interpretations of texts.
+On completion of this unit the student should be able to analyse literary forms, features and language to present a coherent view of a whole text.

 Texts for study: to be confirmed

 Advice to students: It is recommended that students intending to study Units 3 & 4 Literature study Units 1 & 2 Literature.
 Literature students should also consider very carefully the benefits of pairing Literature with another VCE English subject.